murtazajafferji/svm-gpu/README.md

 | `poly`    | `{'degree': <int>}`                       |
 | `rbf`     | `{'gamma':<float>}`                        |
 | `sigmoid` | `{'alpha':<float>, 'beta':<float>}`                |

+# Requirements
+* NVIDIA CUDA GPU
+  Compute Capability of the GPU must be at least 3.0.
+* CUDA Toolkit
+  Supported Versions: 7.0, 7.5, 8.0, 9.0 and 9.1.
+  If you have multiple versions of CUDA Toolkit installed, CuPy will choose one of the CUDA installations automatically.
+See Working with Custom CUDA Installation for details.
+* Python
+  Supported Versions: 2.7.6+, 3.4.3+, 3.5.1+ and 3.6.0+.
+* CuPy
+  Supported Versions:  4.0.0+.
+* NumPy
+  Supported Versions: 1.9, 1.10, 1.11, 1.12 and 1.13.
+  NumPy will be installed automatically during the installation of CuPy.

 # License
 MIT